-The spiritual use of marijuana is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.
+The spiritual use of cannabis is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.

 Cannabis and spirituality have great ties since ancient times and this article will discuss this in detail.
-Marijuana and spirituality is a very complex topic that not many people can easily get right.
+Cannabis and spirituality is a very complex topic that not many people can easily get right.

 It is also used in brewing tea and mixed with edible foods like cookies for consumption.
 Its laxity effect can also ease bowel movement and make one relax tension in the nerves.

 Many people in the modern world only started to learn about the positive use of cannabis when it was recently introduced in the medical fields.